 How Do Bunions Form?

 Uneven pressure on the tendons and joints of your feet can cause the joints in the toes to become unstable.
 This can lead to the formation of a hard piece of protruding bone as the angle of the big toe gradually shifts towards the outside of the foot.
-Bunions can less commonly form on the joint of the smallest toe, which is often called a bunionette.
+Bunions are less likely to form on the joint of the smallest toe (the formation of bunions on this toe is known as bunionette)

 The pressure imbalance that leads to bunions can be connected to many different factors, including: